-Luckily there is was a technique that I could use to reset the password and get it back up and running.
+Occasionally I forget the Raspberry Pi password on my projects.
+It’s a pain but this guide provides a technique to reset the password and gain access to the system and get it back up and running.
 You need physical access to the SD card, a separate PC and the ability to connect your Pi to a monitor and keyboard.
 I used a Windows PC but this should work fine on a Mac or Linux machine.

 Power down the Pi and remove the SD card.
 Insert it into your PC.